-Commonwealth environmental water will increase metrics representing desirable conditions, for example increased velocities and increased variability in water levels.
+• Commonwealth environmental water will increase metrics representing desirable conditions, for example increased velocities and increased variability in water levels.

-This indicator will make use of MIKE FLOOD hydrodynamic models that have been developed and used in the region (e.g. Macky and Bloss 2012, McCullough 2013, Wallace 2014).
+This indicator will make use of MIKE FLOOD hydrodynamic models that have been developed and used in the region (e.g. Macky and Bloss 2012, McCullough 2013, Wallace et al. 2014).
 The models will be validated against monitored water levels and flows during environmental watering events, with recalibration of model parameters to accurately simulate the recorded data if required.
-The models provide level, area, velocity and flow at a high spatial scale (variable between 1D cross sections and 2D 15 to 30 metre grid models) and temporal scale (sub-daily).
+The models provide level, area, velocity and flow at a high spatial scale (in the order of kilometres) and temporal scale (daily).
 Validation data will be provided by the stations in Figure 4.4.

 Once validated, the models will be re-run without the Commonwealth environmental water provision, to allow a direct comparison between the hydrological variables with and without the environmental water.
-Metrics such as those calculated in Wallace (2014), based on different velocity and water level classes, will be reported in a way that allows for interpretation for the different ecological indicators in this project.
+Metrics such as those calculated in Wallace et al. (2014), based on different velocity and water level classes, will be reported in a way that allows for interpretation for the different ecological indicators in this project.
 This method will include quantitative analysis and relative comparisons between with and without Commonwealth environmental water provisions as the analysis method, using maps and ecologically relevant metrics.
 As it is not possible to replicate the scenarios, no statistical analyses are possible and so validation of the model outputs is essential.

-Refer to the LMR Selected Area SOP for Category 3 Hydrological regime (Appendix B, pg 127) for more information on the sampling protocol including sites, timing and equipment, and on data analysis and evaluation, data management and quality assurance/quality control measures.
+Refer to the LMR Selected Area SOP for Category 3 Hydrological regime (Appendix B, pg 124) for more information on the sampling protocol including sites, timing and equipment, and on data analysis and evaluation, data management and quality assurance/quality control measures.
 Refer to Section 5 for timing of monitoring activities and more information on sampling sites and zones.

-- Annual reports including an assessment of the contribution of Commonwealth environmental water provisions to the variables above, presented as ecologically meaningful metrics (proportion of the reach in different velocity classes and variability in water level in association with discharge) - A database to report the modelled discharge, depth, velocity and area with and without the provision of Commonwealth environmental water.
+- Annual reports including an assessment of the contribution of Commonwealth environmental water provisions to the variables above, presented as ecologically meaningful metrics (proportion of the reach in different velocity classes and variability in water level in association with discharge) - Model outputs of discharge, water level and velocity with and without the provision of Commonwealth environmental water provided in a format suitable for database entry.